 In our engagements with clients, we typically have the vendors spend the first hour of the day with subject matter experts addressing cross-functional requirements.
 This ensures vendors don’t waste time on these dashboards and workflows during the functional sessions.

-3. Prepare Participants
+3. Prepare Employees

 Provide information, such as the demo script and agenda, ahead of time, so participants have adequate time to plan for their absence within their departments.